Weaving Flowers from New Zealand Flax

 Hi Monique

 Thanks for your interest in my book.
-I can accept Matercard through Paypal and I’ve sent you an invoice through them.
+I can accept Mastercard through Paypal and I’ve sent you an invoice through them.

 Is New Zealand flax grown widely in Canada?
 I know it grows in many parts of the world and it’s always interesting to hear first-hand about the extent of its use.